Quetzal-framework/quetzal-CRUMBS/_sources/0-installation.rst.txt

     sudo apt-get update
     sudo apt-get install libxcb-xinerama0

-Then (in your virtual environment) install python packages for Mayavi support:
+Then (in a virtual environment) install python packages for Mayavi support:

 .. code-block:: bash